irllabs/echoinstruments/README.md

 High-level overview:

-- '01_echo-wheel': hand-held live-sampler, turn-wheel-to-record-and-playback
+- `01_echo-wheel`: hand-held live-sampler, turn-wheel-to-record-and-playback
-- '02_echo-air': two-handed record (microphone, switch in one hand) and play (speaker and gesture sensors in the other) instrument
+- `02_echo-air`: two-handed record (microphone, switch in one hand) and play (speaker and gesture sensors in the other) instrument
-- '03_echo-keys': BlueTooth keyboard mouse/keyboard sampler
+- `03_echo-keys`: BlueTooth keyboard mouse/keyboard sampler
-- '04_echo-touch' Sound Microscopy; clip in objects to hear their sounds
+- `04_echo-touch` Sound Microscopy; clip in objects to hear their sounds
-- '05_echo-vroom': Toy-car based sample-playback car sound-effect maker
+- `05_echo-vroom`: Toy-car based sample-playback car sound-effect maker
-- 'aLib-pd': external repository, used as a submodule in the the instruments that require PureData
+- `aLib-pd`: external repository, used as a submodule in the the instruments that require PureData
-- 'sounds': a few sound samples used for development
+- `sounds`: a few sound samples used for development

 Installation and usage instructions vary by instrument.